 The core Agile Manifesto values are captured in twelve principles:

-- Working software is the primary measure of progress – Delivering functional software to the customer is the ultimate factor that measures progress.
+- Working software is the primary measure of the progress of project.

 The different Agile methodologies provide prescriptive practices to put these values and principles into action and can be visualized by a interesting mindmap.